elijaheaton/MineSweep/README.md

 TODO: Explain dependencies and how to play

-TODO: Make headers readable, by making child grids in Kivy
+TODO: Don't allow user to change Kivy App window size

 TODO: Make pictures instead of markers that say F, B, and b